omgmog/omgmog.github.com/_posts/2013-04-21-jquery-uk-2013---a-tale-of-beer-colourful-cakes-and-no-wifi.md

 _Now updated with videos!_

-Yesterday I attended the second jQuery conference in the UK (the first being last year, which I blogged about <a href="http://blog.omgmog.net/post/jquery-uk-conference-2012/" target="_blank">here</a>).
+Yesterday I attended the second jQuery conference in the UK (the first being last year, which I blogged about [here](/post/jquery-uk-conference-2012/)).

 I failed to get any nice pictures at the event myself, so this blog post uses a collection of crowd-sourced pictures from attendees that shared them via Twitter, Instagram and Flickr.